derSoerrn95/alex/contents/user-manual/symbol-modeling/element-picker.md

 ## Selecting Elements in the Browser

 If you encounter issues with the element picker, you can also use your favourite web browser to get the selectors of elements.
-Here, the usage of **Google Chrome** for this is demonstrated, but the procedure can be transferred to other web browsers as well.
+Here, the usage of **Chrome** for this is demonstrated, but the procedure can be transferred to other web browsers as well.

 ![Chrome 1](assets/element-picker/chrome-1.jpg)